wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  If this option isset (must be a valid dom selector e.g. `#customSearch`), the found dom element (should be a `input` element) will be used as table search instead of the build in search input.
+  If this option is set (must be a valid dom selector e.g. `#customSearch`), the found dom element (should be an `input` element) will be used as table search instead of the build-in search input.

 - **Default:** `false`